praseedaaw/praseedaaw.github.io/content/posts/shift-left-taking-responsibility.md

 As a tester, I took care of the big-picture tests, making sure everything worked together from a user’s point of view.
 And when we released, we knew our tests had our backs.
 We never had to ask, “Do we have enough test coverage?” — because we never released without it.

+**Post-release, the questions we asked were never about test gaps.
+Instead, we asked:**

+- Will our users love this feature?
+- What do we build next?

 ## Before Shift Left: A Story of Stress and Bugs